hakimjazuli/atlaAS/README.md

 }
 ```

--   middleware are run like this
+-   middleware priorities are run like this
     > -   toppest parent `mw.php`;
     > -   then parent bellow **UNTIL** routes folder;
     > -   then `mw.php` on the same folder;